 Remember that organization is about function over beauty.
 So just because it looks good, does not mean it will function the way it needs to for your child.
 Keep that in mind when choosing a system.

 How To Organize LEGOs by Color:

 Some people like to organize their LEGO pieces by color.
 This is a great visual concept for quick and easy Lego organization and Lego clean up.
 It is easy to place all of the matching lego colors into one bin and label it “red”, “green”, “yellow”, and so on.
 This is a great concept for younger children.

 If you like the idea of clear bins so you can see the LEGO colors through the bin, then these are a perfect option.

 If you like opaque bins that you can label without seeing the LEGO mess inside, then these stackable bins are a great option.

 Here are some great labels for your LEGO from a friend of mine.

-How To Organize LEGOs by Size:
+How To Store LEGOs by Size:

 Another great way to organize LEGOs is by size.
 Many times, if you have a more experienced or advanced builder, such as an older child, they will want to find the piece that they need before they look at the color.
 So placing all the same sized and shaped pieces together without considering color is the way to go here.